-The content marketing game is hard.
+The business-to-business (B2B) content marketing game is hard.
 Having to consistently publish valuable, relevant and high-quality content over the long haul, finding the perfect managing editor who is equal parts project manager and keeper of your brand’s voice, scaling a team of writers, designers and video editors to communicate your stories, and getting your stories in front of the right audiences are daunting tasks.

 Unless, of course, you structure your content team like a magazine’s editorial department, complete with a skilled team and a fine-tuned process.